sikokotalebopica/steam-id-checker/README.md

 3. check.js, line 5 https://steamcommunity.com/dev/apikey
 4. create input.txt, enter your ids
 5. index.js, set mode to what you want
-6. customize threads in index.js at the for loop and ids.length division if u want
+6. customize threads in index.js if u want